 Q: I qualified last year for IGB Worlds, but this year I am a freshman/in my first year at University.
 Can I still attend?

 A: No, this is not permitted for the 2020 IGB World Championships; students must be enrolled in secondary school during the 2019-2020 academic year.

 Q: Do I have to attend with other students from my school?

 A: No, you don’t, and a lot of students will be coming on their own, too.
 And you won’t feel alone for long, as you will make friends from all around the world, who share the same passion for geography!

 Q: Where can I find resources with which to prepare?

 A: The best preparation resources are the past questions from IGB Regional Championships which can be found through the Resources links on the IGB website.
 For the International Geography Exam, please also see all the past National Qualifying Exams on the website of the US Geography Olympiad listed here as well as the multiple choice exams and the quiz bowl questions on the page here.
 The International Geography Exam will have some visual questions and some entirely text-based questions.
 For the Historical Geography Bee, please see this page here on the Olympiad website as well.
 The Scramble will be on a very specific topic announced just a week in advance, so preparation before then is not possible.
 Resources for the Geography Crisis Simulation will be provided once the topic and students’ roles have been determined.

-Q: When and where will the next IGB World Championships be held after July 2018 in Berlin?
+Q: When and where will the next IGB World Championships be held after July 2020?

-A: July 2020.
-The “where” is not yet certain, and probably will not be until after the IGB World Championships.
+A: July 2022.
+The “where” is not yet certain, and will not be until after the 2020 IGB World Championships.